 You may not have a specific dietary goal, but you think your diet is a bit lacking in all the nutrients you need on a daily basis.
 While food should always be your primary source of vitamins, multivitamins can help you fill in the gaps and potentially help correct nutritional deficiencies.

 But when it comes to these all-in-one powerhouses, there's no one-size-fits-all formula.
 Some multis target men's needs, while others are better suited for women, and that's just the tip of the iceberg.
-So, how to choose the best one for you?

 Learn what specific things you should look for when selecting a multivitamin.